NickJamesActual/Unit_13_Project/README.md

 # Unit_13_Project
 UCB Cybersecurity - Unit 13 Project

+### Included in the Linux directory are scripts and activities that demonstrate my path toward becoming proficient with Linux

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.